rexarski/chitchat/README.md

 - Make sure `poetry` is [installed](https://python-poetry.org/docs/) for package and dependency management.
 - Use `poetry install` to initialize the virtual environment for the first time.
 - Use `poetry shell` to activate the virtual environment.
+- [Optional] Use `poetry export -f requirements.txt --output requirements.txt --without-hashes` to output the `requirements.txt` file for deployment (if needed).
 - Rename `config-template.ini` to `config.ini`, and fill in the values.
 For example:

 ```ini